Skip to content

 Importing Modules in Python

-Learning Python is like opening a toolbox full of handy gadgets.
+Learning Python is like opening a toolbox full of useful gadgets.
 Many of these gadgets are called modules.
 If you want to write real programs,…

 Read tutorial